In the week 30, your baby is

 Enrol yourself in prenatal courses to learn different labour stages and what to expect.

-During week 30, your doctor may recommend the following scans and checkups:
+If your bi-monthly visit is due, your doctor may recommend the following scans and checkups during week 30:

-An ultrasound may be performed to check your baby's growth, position, and amniotic fluid levels.
+An ultrasound may check your baby's growth, position, and amniotic fluid levels.

 If you haven't had a glucose screening test yet, your doctor may recommend one to check for gestational diabetes.